House Training Your Puppy

-For most owners, Bichon Frise Puppy Training for housebreaking is the single most important puppy training activity.
+Bichon Frise Puppy Training for housebreaking is the single most important training activity for most new dog owners.

 Bichons, while cute and adorable, can also be a bit sneaky when it comes to this issue.
-They can find places to hide and do their business–that you may never have considered.
+They can find places to hide and do their business.
+Places that you may never have considered looking.

-So it takes some effort on your part to get your dog on the program of going outside when it’s time..
+So it takes some effort on your part to get your dog onto the program of going outside when it’s time..

 They do not respond well to firm discipline, and their cheery and friendly personalities can become less agreeable if they are disciplined too severely.

-- Third, always take your Bichon puppy outside first thing in the morning, after he exercises and plays, and before bedtime.If you do see him starting to go in the house, immediately get his attention by saying “No!” firmly.
+- Always take your Bichon puppy outside, first thing in the morning, after he exercises and plays, and before bedtime.If you do see him starting to go to the bathroom in the house, immediately get his attention by saying “No!” firmly.
 Pick him up and take him outside to finish his job.
 When he “goes outside”, make sure you give him lots of praise and reward him with a dog treat.

-If you follow these easy Bichon Frise puppy training tips, sooner rather than later, you will have a housebroken puppy–which means a cleaner, more sanitized and less stressful home for you and your family.
+If you follow these easy Bichon Frise puppy training tips, sooner rather than later, you will have a housebroken puppy.
+You will also have a cleaner, more sanitized and less stressful home for you and your family.